-Union Berlin’s Marie-Louise Eta becomes first woman manager of men’s team
+Union Berlin’s Marie-Louise Eta becomes first female manager of men’s team

 Berlin’s Eta becomes first female head coach of a top-tier European club after her appointment by the Bundesliga side.

-German football club Union Berlin have made history by naming Marie-Louise Eta as manager, making her the first female head coach in Bundesliga history, following the sacking of Steffen Baumgart.
+German football club Union Berlin has made history by naming Marie-Louise Eta as manager, making her the first female head coach in Bundesliga history, following the sacking of Steffen Baumgart.

 Eta, who was given the job on Sunday, becomes the first female top-flight coach of a men’s team in a major European league.
 The 34-year-old, who was the first female assistant coach in the Bundesliga, will take over for the remainder of the season.